 Lake and pond aeration improves circulation of the water column and increases dissolved oxygen levels, therefore preventing stratification.
 As a result, aerated waterbodies support higher levels of fish productivity and reduce the risk of fish kills.

-6. Manage Plankton Levels
+6. Manage Plankton Species and Densities

 Maintaining desirable plankton species is a great way to increase the amount of fish that a pond can support.
 Waterbodies with properly maintained plankton blooms, which serve as the foundation of the food chain, can sustain three to four times the typical biomass of fish.